McGranahanLab/CONIPHER-wrapper/README.md

 ### Quickstart
 #### Running CONIPHER clustering + tree building

 We provide a wrapper bash script to run CONIPHER clustering and tree building end-to-end.
-To run this from the conda environment set up as above on the example case CRUKTOY001 provided, first ensure you are in the `CONIPHER-wrapper` folder on your terminal, then run the following command:
+To run this from the conda environment set up as above on the example case CRUKTOY001 provided, first ensure you are in the `CONIPHER-wrapper` folder on your terminal, then enter the conda environment and run the clustering+treebuilding wrapper bash script as follows:

 ```
+source activate conipher
 sh 0_runningClusteringTreeBuilding.sh
 ```